umlaeute/v4l2loopback/README.md

 In order to build (compile,...) anything, you must have a *working* build-environment (compiler, GNU make,...).
-The kernel can be somewhat picky if you try to load a module that was compiled with a different compiler than was used to compile the kernel itself.
+The kernel can be somewhat picky if you try to load a module that was compiled with a different compiler as was used to compile the kernel itself.
 So make sure to have the right compiler in place.

 The v4l2loopback module is a *kernel module*.